CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 (Unique Video Reference: _CP_CBC)

+# 25 Introduction To The Mapping Node

-# Managing Your Chess Scene Assets
+# 26 Managing Your Chess Scene Assets

 In this video (objectives)…